Stem cells in neurodevelopment

 We seek to decode the principles controlling the specification and organization of neural diversity and how genetic mutations perturb these events to cause disorders.
 To approach these questions, we are creating in vitro models of human embryogenesis (embryoids, organoids and directed differentiation) based on the differentiation human induced pluripotent stem cells.
 These models are not only revolutionizing the way we address the mechanisms controlling the formation of organs and specific cell types, but also open avenues to produce defined cell populations or tissues (cell and tissue engineering) to study disease mechanims, for cell therapy strategies (transplantation) or drug screening.

-Human development / Cell and tissue engineering
+Human development / cell and tissue engineering.

-Basis of neurodevelopmental diseases
+Basis of neurodevelopmental and neurodegenrative disorders

 These in vitro models provide access to human tissues or cell types affected in pathologies.
 We use patient-derived induced pluripotent stem cells to study the basis of motor neuron diseases, a heterogeneous group of incurable and often fatal diseases.
-In particular, we are studying infantile spinal muscular atrophies (SMAs) which, although caused by mutations in ubiquitously expressed genes, are characterized by defects in the formation or survival of particular populations of motor neurons while others are preserved.
-Deciphering the basis of the vulnerability or the resistance of these different types of motor neurons should open new therapeutic avenues (Maeliss Calon’s project).
+In particular, we are studying infantile spinal muscular atrophies (SMAs) and juvenile ALS which, although caused by mutations in ubiquitously expressed genes, are characterized by defects in the formation or survival of particular populations of motor neurons while others are preserved.
+Deciphering the basis of the vulnerability or the resistance of these different types of motor neurons should open new therapeutic avenues

 - Human induced pluripotent stem cell (iPS)